SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_adc_multichannel/readme.md

 ### Application Configuration Parameters

 - Configure UC from the slcp component.
-- Open **sl_si91x_adc.slcp** project file select **software component** tab and search for **ADC** in search bar.
+- Open **sl_si91x_adc_multichannel.slcp** project file select **software component** tab and search for **ADC** in search bar.
 - Using configuration wizard one can configure different parameters.
 Below are the 2 configuration screens where user can select as per requirement.

   - **ADC Peripheral Common Configuration**

-    - Number of channel: By default channel is set to '1'.
-When the channel number is changed, then care must be taken to create instance of that respective channel number.
+    - Number of channel: In multichannel mode by default number of channel is '4'.
+When the number of channel is changed, then care must be taken to create instance of that respective channel number.
 Otherwise, an error is thrown.
     - ADC operation mode: There are 2 modes, FIFO mode and Static mode.
 By default it is in FIFO mode.
 When static mode is set, sample length should be '1'.

       ![Figure: Introduction](resources/uc_screen/sl_adc_common_uc_screen.png)